Registered nurse jobs in Wollongong

 Incentives, allowances and bonuses are applicable for certain contract placements and locations.
 Reforms in aged care have led to pay rises for aged care workers in recent years, with more developments to come.

-As a rule of thumb, you need 1 year of Australian aged care experience to work as part of our casual registered nurse pool.
+As a rule of thumb, you need one year of Australian aged care experience to work as part of our casual registered nurse pool.
 If you have under this, get in contact as we do have opportunity for new/recent graduates to work in a few of our homes.

 For registered nurses, you would need a Bachelor of Nursing which is a three year university degree.
 This is made up of theoretical and practical assessments.
 If you are a qualified overseas nurse, you can get your qualification converted in line with AHPRA regulations, and obtain a sponsorship if you meet the eligibility requirements.

 We are recruiting registered nurses for temporary/casual and contract assignments.
 Casual work, or shift filling, is done on an ad-hoc or block booking basis.
-Contract roles range from 4 weeks - 3 months in rural, regional and remote areas of the country.
+Travel contract roles range from 4 weeks - 3 months in rural, regional and remote areas of the country.

 Yes, we offer ongoing online training via our Learning Management System (LMS) at no extra cost to you.
 This is regularly updated to reflect new legislation and practices.